 Terezin Group Tour

-This visit is essential to understand the complicated history that unfolded here in 1941, when the region’s Jewish communities were deported through Terezin to death camps.
-As a model camp visited by neutral foreign inspectors, Terezin was completely different psychologically and physically from any of the 632 other camps.
-You will visit the Gestapo prison, the Terezin Museum, the Crematorium, the hidden synagogue (only recently uncovered), and the newly opened exhibition at Magdeburg Barracks.
+This visit is essential to understanding the complicated history that unfolded here in 1941, when the region’s Jewish communities were deported through Terezin to death camps.
+It is also extremely relevant to understand what happened to so many innocent people through actual artifacts, children’s drawings, poetry, and other rare items which survived their owners to speak so eloquently for them.
+Terezin was completely different psychologically and physically from any of the 632 other camps.

 The Heroes of Operation Anthropoid